-Be prepared to spend ten to twelve hours per week to use and study course materials.
-See catalogue and schedule of classes for an exact determination of minimum hours per week based on course load and units.
-Read the text and other assigned reading as required and study materials, please see on-line guide including sample tests etc at
+Be prepared to spend ten to twelve hours per week using the study course materials.
+See catalog and schedule of classes for an exact determination of minimum hours per week based on course load and units.
+Read the text and other assigned reading as required and study materials.

-FOR PRE-REGISTERED STUDENTS, COMPLETE THE ON-LINE ORIENTATION AND SUBMIT STUDENT INFORMATION FORM BY THURSDAY, SEPTEMBER 27th, 2012.
+FOR PREREGISTERED STUDENTS, COMPLETE THE ON-LINE ORIENTATION AND SUBMIT STUDENT INFORMATION FORM (at end of orientation) BY THURSDAY, 5 PM July 3 2014.
 (On-line orientation may be found at http://distance.deanza.fhda.edu).
-Pre-registered students who do not complete the on-line orientation by the deadline at 5:00 P.M. will be dropped from this class.
-The instructor reserves the right to drop ANY student who does not complete the orientation.
+Preregistered students who do not complete the on-line orientation by the deadline will be dropped from this class.
+The instructor reserves the right to drop ANY student who has not completed the orientation.
 Ultimately, it is the student's responsibility to adhere to the drop deadlines in order to drop the class.
-Orientation can be completed before class opens on Monday September 24th.

 ADDS: Regardless if there are adds or not available for this class, adds are always at the discretion of the instructor.
-If there are spaces available the first week, on or after Monday, Sept 24th I will send add codes to individuals who have signed up on my wait list.
+If there are spaces available the first week, on Tuesday, July 1st I will send add codes to individuals who have signed up on my wait list.
 I will not take adds unless there is space so please be sure to sign up on the wait list.

-It is a requirement of this course that you take the quizzes and each of the two exams at the scheduled times.
-Not completing quizzes is one reason that the instructor will drop students.
+It is a requirement of this course that you take the quizzes and the final exam at the scheduled times.

 Will be included.
 See orientation material.

 Sample questions will be posted for essay exam.

 Syllabus is on-line only.
 Print out for your use and read carefully.

 You may access your final grade through my portal.